 Types of violations that lead to disqualification of CDL in Cook County

 In Illinois, a CDL violation that can lead to a suspension or revocation of your CDL privileges can be classified into one of several types of violations.
 The type of violation you receive will generally determine the type of suspension or revocation you will likely face.
 If you are faced with major or more serious Chicago violations, your CDL privileges will likely be revoked or even permanently disqualified.
-In order to successfully appeal a Cook County traffic ticket, you will need the help of an experienced CDL lawyer that specializes in Illinois CDL laws.
+To successfully appeal a Cook County traffic ticket, you will need the help of an experienced CDL lawyer who has experience in Illinois CDL laws.

 Disqualification for a major violation